Holding the Man: Plot

 A few weeks later, Tim rings John at home, and asks "John Caleo, will you go round with me?"
 The reply is an unambiguous "Yep".

 The two graduate from high school in 1977, Tim attending Monash University and John studying to be a chiropractor at College.
 Despite parental opposition, Conigrave's eventual move to Sydney in order to attend NIDA, and youthful experimentation and infidelities, the relationship continues.

-Tragically, when Tim and John finally move in together in Sydney and are genuinely happy, they are diagnosed with HIV.
+Tragically, when Tim and John finally move in together in Sydney and are genuinely happy, they are both diagnosed with HIV.
 The year is 1985.

 Until 1990, the men have relatively mild symptoms.
-Sadly, in the Autumn of 1991, John begins to rapidly deteriorate, suffering from lymphoma.
+Sadly, in the autumn of 1991, John begins to rapidly deteriorate, suffering from lymphoma.
 Tim cares for his partner, whilst nursing symptoms of his own.
 The misery of HIV/AIDS is laid bare before the reader, with Conigrave sparing nothing in detailing the cruel progression of the disease.
 He watches as his lover's once-strong body is ravaged.
 The reader helplessly looks on as the story moves to its devastating conclusion.

 At Christmas, in 1991, John is admitted to the Fairfield Hospital in Melbourne.
 A month later, on Australia Day 1992, he dies of an AIDS-related illness, with his lover by his side, gently stroking his hair.
 Nearly three years later, shortly after finishing Holding the Man, Tim Conigrave passes away in Sydney.

-The final passages of the book are some of its most poignant:
+Awards and notable reviews

-I guess the hardest thing is having so much love for you and it somehow not being returned.
-I develop crushes all the time, but that is just misdirected need for you.
-You are a hole in my life, a black hole.
-Anything I place there cannot be returned.
-I miss you terribly.
-Ci vedremo lassu, angelo.
-[286].
+Publishers have claimed that the book has won the Human Rights award for Non-Fiction in 1995, and has been listed as one of the "100 Favourite Australian Books" by the Australian society of Authors in 2003.